zenodeapp/pairwise-alignments/README.md

 In the case of the `pairwise-alignments` repository this includes:

-- Configuring which `SubstitutionMatrices`-contract we'll link our algorithms with.
+- Configuring which SubstitutionMatrices-contract we'll link our algorithms to.
-- Configuring which contract we'll interact with in the [`Interaction`](#7-interaction) phase.
+- Configuring which contract we'll interact with in the [Interaction](#7-interaction) phase.
 - Expanding (or shrinking for that matter) the list of known pairwise alignment algorithms.

 ## Credits